Roscoe Coughlin

-William Edward "Roscoe" Coughlin (March 15, 1868 – March 20, 1951) was an American professional baseball player who was a pitcher for two seasons in the National League (NL).
+William Edward "Roscoe" Coughlin (February 23, 1865 – March 20, 1951) was an American professional baseball player who was a pitcher for two seasons in the National League (NL).
 In 1890 he pitched for the Chicago Colts and in 1891 he played for the New York Giants.
 Prior to his Major League Baseball career, he began his minor league career in 1887, and continued afterward until 1897.

 Career

 Minor leagues

-Coughlin was born on March 15, 1868, in Walpole, Massachusetts, and at the age of 19, he began his minor league career in 1887 with the Lynn Lions of the New England League (NEL).
+Coughlin was born on February 23, 1865, in Dedham, Massachusetts, and at the age of 19, he began his minor league career in 1887 with the Lynn, Massachusetts based Lynn Lions of the New England League (NEL).
 In 1888, he played for several minor league teams, including the Chicago Maroons of the newly founded Western Association, which covered many of the same locations as the American Association.
-Later into the season, he moved to the west coast and played for the Oakland Greenhood & Morans, and the San Francisco Pioneers, both members of the California League (CL).
+Later into the season, he moved to the West Coast and played for the Oakland Greenhood & Morans, and the San Francisco Pioneers, both members of the California League (CL).
 He then completed the season with the Portsmouth Lillies of the New England Interstate League (NEIL).
 In 1889, Coughlin returned to Oakland and the CL, with which he played the entire season with the Colonels, won 30 games.

 Major leagues

-Coughlin began the 1890 season in the CL, however for a different team, the San Francisco Haverlys.
+Coughlin began the 1890 season in the CL; however, it was for a different team, the San Francisco Haverlys.
 After registering 27 wins, he made his Major League Baseball debut on April 22 for the Chicago Colts of the NL, pitching them to a 13–3 victory over the Cincinnati Reds.
 In his short time with the Colts, he had a 4–6 win–loss record, with his last decision occurring on June 11, in a 7–1 victory over the Cleveland Spiders in the first game of a doubleheader.
 He completed the season with the Sacramento Senators of the CL.

 He began the 1891 season with the Syracuse Stars of the Eastern Association, playing from April 24 until August 28, until he joined the New York Giants of the NL.
 He pitched in eight games for the Giants, and finished the season with a 3–4 win–loss record.
 His final appearance was on October 2, and was the last of his major league experience.
 In 19 career games pitched, he had a 7–10 win–loss record, and had a 4.10 earned run average in 156 innings pitched.